j-jwolf/fox-package-manager/README.md

 ## 4. Notes

-### Planned Future Development
+### Planned Future Development (in order of planned release)
-1. Backwards compatiblity
+1. Backwards compatiblity (> Python 3.10)
 2. Change the system variable %fox% to a path variable fox
-3. Package information command
+3. Cleaned up stdout
-4. Cleaned up stdout
+4. Package information command
 5. C integration for i/o and other areas that would benefit from the speed of C